 Whether you’re a newbie in the watch world or a die-hard watch nerd, the quest for horological knowledge is never-ending.
 In the age of the internet, there are copious online resources to help quench your thirst for learning.
 However, there’s still something immensely valuable about printed reference material that’s thoroughly researched and illustrated.

 Think of the experience of feeling the weight of a watch and hearing the pulse of its heartbeat in the flesh — surveying watch specs online pales in comparison.
 Similarly, there’s a certain power in the touch and feel of a book that just can’t be replicated in a blog post.
 Over the past several decades, some pretty phenomenal publications about watches have surfaced.
-Here, we’ve rounded up ten books that should be in every watch lover’s library.
+Here, we’ve rounded up great books that should be in every watch lover’s library.

 Watches: A Guide by Hodinkee